 The discovery was due to a landslide that struck the area, exposing gemmy blue crystals the likes of which had never been seen.
 The sapphires were found in a glacial cirque thousands of feet high on the slopes of the Himalaya’s rugged Zanskar Range in the Paddar region of Kashmir.

-Zanskari traders, navigating the treacherous terrain, were first responsible for bringing the sapphires from Paddar to the attention of the outside world.
-Local villagers began trading the Kashmir sapphires for consumer goods such as salt.
+Zanskari traders, navigating the treacherous terrain, were first responsible for bringing the Kashmir sapphires to the attention of the outside world.
+Local villagers began trading Kashmir sapphires for consumer goods such as salt.
 Before long, Kashmir sapphires found their way to larger commercial centers where they were soon sought after for their inherent beauty and great value.

 When the maharaja of Kashmir heard about these special sapphires, he claimed his rightful ownership of the mines in 1882 and dispatched troops to guard them and prohibit dealing.
 The crystals were then worked in earnest from the original site, known as the “Old Mine,” with hand tools, much like “digging for potatoes.”
 It’s been said that some of the crystals were “as large as eggplants” or “bigger than a polo or croquet ball.”
 Ultimately, the most magnificent Kashmir sapphires were recovered during this period until the mines were eventually depleted in 1887.

+Surprisingly, there are not many notable Kashmir sapphires in the great treasuries of the world.
 Look for them today at such renowned jewelry houses as Cartier and Harry Winston, at the best jewelry auctions around the world, in private collections, and here at Jogani, where we’re honored to have a few spectacular Kashmir sapphires in our inventory.
-They are some of the finest gemstones in the world.
+They are truly some of the rarest and finest gemstones in the world.